cyhunter/hgiVk/README.md

 Prototype Vulkan backend for Pixar USD Hydra Graphics Interface (HGI).

 ![picture alt](https://github.com/lumonix/hgiVk/blob/master/kitchen.png "Kitchen")
+*[ kitchen scene running in vulkan / face normals, no subdivision ]*

 If you wish to run the test application, you can download it: https://github.com/lumonix/hgiVk/releases